James Morrison (footballer)

-James Clark Morrison (born 25 May 1986) is a football coach and former player, who is a first-team coach at West Bromwich Albion and the Scotland national team.
+James Clark Morrison (born 25 May 1986) is a professional football coach and former player, who is currently the head coach of EFL Championship club West Bromwich Albion.
+He also serves as a first team coach with the Scotland national team.
 Morrison played as a midfielder for Middlesbrough and West Bromwich Albion between 2004 and 2019, and is regarded as one of the greatest midfielders in West Bromwich Albion's history.

-After representing various England junior sides, Morrison chose to play for Scotland at full international level and he made 46 full international appearances for them between 2008 and 2017.
+Born in England, after representing various England youth sides, Morrison chose to play for Scotland at full international level and he made 46 full international appearances for them between 2008 and 2017.

 Club career

 Middlesbrough

 Morrison was born in Darlington, County Durham, and attended Hummersknott School.
 He is a product of Middlesbrough's youth academy.
 He starred in Middlesbrough's FA Youth Cup winning side in 2003–04, putting in several eye-catching performances throughout the cup run, notably scoring in the final first leg 3–0 win against Aston Villa.

 His initial outings in the first team displayed some promise as well.
 He made his first-team debut on 3 January 2004, coming on as a second-half substitute in a 2–0 FA Cup victory against Notts County.
 His Premiership debut came four months later, when he replaced Stewart Downing in a 5–1 defeat away at Portsmouth on the final day of the 2003–04 season.
-Morrison's first European action for Boro was on 30 September 2004 in a UEFA Cup tie away at Banik Ostrava.
+Morrison's first European action for Middlesbrough was on 30 September 2004 in a UEFA Cup tie away at Banik Ostrava.
 He marked the occasion by scoring his first goal for the club, a last-minute equaliser that secured a 1–1 draw in the second leg and a 4–1 aggregate victory.
 Morrison started for Middlesbrough in the 2006 UEFA Cup Final against Sevilla.
 On 19 March 2007, he was sent off in an FA Cup quarter-final replay against Manchester United for a kick out at Cristiano Ronaldo.